 Fruiting Plants that Grow in the Central Coast Area

-Please help contribute to this effort: you do not need to be an "expert!"
-We welcome everything from paragraphs about specific fruit trees to comments sharing information about growing varieties of fruit trees in your area of the Central Coast.
+Please help contribute to this effort!
+You do not need to be an "expert!"
+Share your personal experience about growing any type or variety of fruiting plant in your area on the Central Coast.

 Fruit growing on Cherimoya tree